mohyaz11/OptimumSetupBook/manuscript/Spaces.md

 # Spaces

 Do you have multiple teams or departments using Octopus Deploy?
 Are you creating team specific environments or lifecycles to keep your teams as separate as possible?
-In the past, you might have also considered configuring a completely different Octopus server for your teams.
-Spaces might be the solution you didn't know you needed.
+In the past, you might have also considered configuring a completely different Octopus Server for your teams.
+Spaces might be the solution you didn't know you need.

 Spaces is a new way to organize your Octopus Server.
 They make it easy to group your projects, environments, and most other things into a space for each team.
 It’s like moving teams from a large open plan office to private offices.